step-by-step-tutorial/springboot-tutorial/logger-log4j2-database/README.md

 ### Init MySQL

-This session already done in deploy time, therefore the description is only for more information.
+This session is already done in deployment time.
+Therefore, the description is only for more information.

 <p>

-After installation a MySQL database, create new user, database and create the `LOG_TABLE` table.
-This step apply automatically in this tutorial.
+After installation a MySQL database, create a new user, database and create the `LOG_TABLE` table.
+This step applies automatically in this tutorial.

 </p>

-Connect to MySQL with following command.
+Connect to MySQL with the following command.

 ```shell
 # try to connect to docker container